amplitude/amplitude-docs/content/collections/browser_sdk/en/browser-sdk-2.md

 });
 ```

-When remote config is enabled, the SDK will first check if remote config has been fetched within the same session.
-If so, it will use the remote config stored in the indexedDB.
-Otherwise, it will fetch remote config from the remote config endpoint.
-Note that remote config will override local config.
+When remote config is enabled, the SDK checks if remote configuration has been fetched within the same session.
+If so, it uses the remote configuration stored in the indexedDB.
+Otherwise, it fetches the remote configuration from the remote configuration endpoint.

-You can set remote config in the Amplitude app "Data -> Manage -> Settings -> Autocapture".
-It currently supports `config.autocapture` only.
+{{partial:admonition type="note" heading=""}}
+Remote configuration supports Autocapture settings, and overrides settings you configure locally.
+{{/partial:admonition}}

+In Amplitude, navigate to *Data > Manage > Settings > Autocapture* to add or update a remote configuration.